ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

-It's also nice using debuggers to observe every time, but you can visualize the syntax tree more handily by using the tool @nodedump@ contained in the attached CD-ROM, This tool is originally the NodeDump made by [Pragmatic Programmers](http://www.pragmaticprogrammers.com) and remodeled for this book.
+It's also nice using debuggers to observe every time, but you can visualize the syntax tree more handily by using the tool `nodedump` contained in the attached CD-ROM, This tool is originally the NodeDump made by [Pragmatic Programmers](http://www.pragmaticprogrammers.com) and remodeled for this book.
 The original version shows quite explanatory output,